-Cheap Flights from Vancouver International to Tokyo Narita
+Cheap Flights from Vancouver International to Tokyo Narita in 2019

 Flight information Vancouver International to Tokyo Narita

 Average flight time, total distance 7511 kilometers

 Most popular airline last month

 Cheap Flights from Vancouver to Tokyo

 When you're flying from Vancouver to Japan's capital city of Tokyo, you'll be taking off from Vancouver International Airport (YVR) and landing in Narita International Airport (NRT).
 For travellers who prefer a direct flight, you can choose between three international airlines: Air Canada, All Nippon Airways, and Japan Airlines.
 Since your plane will be covering a lengthy 7,511 km, as it crosses over the Pacific Ocean, this trip takes around 8 hours and 40 minutes.
 Each week, there are 15 direct flights to Tokyo from Vancouver.
 Try using Skyscanner's Price Alert tool to stay up-to-date on the cheapest fares.